Cross-Border Shipping Guide: Navigating International Commerce

 If you’re ready to begin selling internationally and this international shipping business still looks daunting, no worries.
 You don’t have to do it all yourself.
-Many 3PLs, including SEKO, specialise in international cross border shipping.
+Many 3PLs, including SEKO, specialize in international cross border shipping.

 Since managing cross border shipping yourself can be both complicated and costly, many shippers opt to outsource cross border shipping to a 3PL.